LukeEcomod/SOCFramework/README.md

 	> source('yasso07.r')
 	> y07weather <- yasso07.weather(E,N,'user_name','password','2016-01-01','2022-12-31')

+E and N contain North and East coordinates for Pudasjärvi that can be found in Luke *weather* database.
+To be precise: closest point found.
 You should see *y07weather* to contain the following data frame:

 	> y07weather